annebrown/docs-pub/docs/tech/frameworks/mkdocs/config.md

 {{ description }}

-## `mkdocs.yml`
+## The `mkdocs.yml` File

 Most of MkDocs config is done in the `[proj-dir]/mkdocs.yml` file.
-For some plugins and extensions, order matters.
+For some plugins, order matters.

+The next section contains sample settings.
+Some of these are covered [here](../mkdocs/add-ons/index.md).

+## Sample Settings

-Here are sample settings from a working implementation:
+These settings were copied from the `meta.yml` config of a working implementation.

 ### Project Settings